Darel Uy: Mayor of Dipolog City (2016-2025)

+Uy was elected Mayor of Dipolog City in 2016.
+He was subsequently re-elected for two more terms before he ran for the gubernatorial race in the 2025 local elections which he won.

 Governor of Zamboanga del Norte (since 2025)

 Uy was elected as the 11th Governor of Zamboanga del Norte in the 2025 Philippine local elections.
 He assumed office on June 30, 2025, taking on the responsibilities of managing Zamboanga del Norte and implementing local programs and policies.